 Monday’s inquest at Bournemouth Coroners’ Court heard that Sophie’s mother died from cystic fibrosis when she was just three years old.
 Sophie lived with her father and had moved between the UK and New Zealand during her childhood.

-She had a history of self-harm and depression, and had been prescribed antidepressant medication.
+She had been diagnosed with depression, and had been prescribed antidepressant medication.
 She received counselling and had access to out-of-hours crisis care, but admission to a psychiatric unit had been ruled ‘inappropriate’.

 Dr Zoe Ellison-Wright (left), a consultant psychiatrist, told the inquest that Sophie had previously tried to take her life three months earlier with an overdose of painkillers.
 This followed the ending of a friendship which worsened her already low mood.